-A disposal by an heir or legatee would, for example, be on capital account if the inherited produce was disposed of at the earliest opportunity and it is not made part of an existing farming operation.
+A disposal by an heir or legatee would, for example, be on capital account if the inherited produce was not made part of an existing farming operation.

 As a rule, an heir or legatee who disposes of inherited produce on capital account will have a base cost for that produce equal to its market value on the date of death of the deceased person.
 The produce acquired by the deceased estate by natural increase occurring after the date of the deceased's death would have a base cost to the estate of nil since the estate would not have incurred any expenditure for that produce.
 An heir or legatee who inherits such "natural increase" produce will also acquire it at a base cost of nil.
 The proceeds from a sale of produce on capital account will as a rule be equal to the amount received or accrued.